CodePartnersMD/MD301-guide/curriculum/14/LAB.md

 #### Why are we implementing this feature?

-- As a user, I want to search the Google Books API so that I can view the results and add a new books to my list.
+- As a user, I want to search the Google Books API so that I can view the results and add new books to my list.

 #### What are we going to implement?